OpenEvalProject/evals/manuscripts/elife-81067/v2/manuscript.md

 ## Materials and methods

-## Participants
+### Participants

 We used a collection of T1-weighted brain MRI scans included in the UK Biobank (https://www.ukbiobank.ac.uk) cohort for training the proposed model and for calculating cross-validated brain age predictions.
-The dataset consisted of CU individuals (N= 22,661), after excluding subjects with ICD-9 and ICD-10 diagnosis, covering individuals of ages 44–81.
+The dataset consisted of CU individuals ($N=$ 22,661), after excluding subjects with ICD-9 and ICD-10 diagnosis, covering individuals of ages 44–81.

 We also used four different cohorts to investigate the association between brain-age deltas with different sets of biomarker and AD risk factor measurements.
-Inclusion criteria for the independent cohorts consisted of: (i) availability of T1-weighted MRI brain scans; (ii) and availability of apolipoprotein E (APOE) categories and of CSF or PET measures for amyloid-β pathology acquired in less than a year from the MRI acquisition.
+Inclusion criteria for the independent cohorts consisted of: (i) availability of T1-weighted MRI brain scans; (ii) and availability of apolipoprotein E (APOE) categories and of CSF or PET measures for amyloid-$\beta$ pathology acquired in less than a year from the MRI acquisition.
 These cohorts included individuals with different diagnosis: CU and MCI.
 ADNI cohort included CU and MCI individuals from ADNI 1,2 and 3 (N=751, CU = 253, MCI = 498), the EPAD cohort included CU and MCI individuals (N=808, CU = 653, MCI = 155), the ALFA + cohort included only CU individuals (N=380) and the OASIS cohort included CU individuals (N=407).
 MCI individuals, which were only included from ADNI and EPAD cohorts, were specified by a Clinical Dementia Rating = 0.5.
 We did not include individuals with a dementia diagnosis in the AD continuum because we wanted to focus on assessing the impact of abnormal AD biomarkers and risk factors on brain-age estimates in preclinical and prodromal AD stages.

 All the individuals had available data for the following clinical variables: chronological age, sex, MMSE and years of education, which will be referred as clinical variables from now on.
 A more detailed description of the clinical variables of these datasets is given in Table 1.
 Regarding AD-related variables, ALFA+, ADNI and EPAD cohorts included CSF Aβ42 measurements for categorizing Aβ pathology status, AT status determined by CSF Aβ42 and CSF p-tau, APOE categories and WMH.
 OASIS, meanwhile, only had data available for Aβ PET and APOE categories.
 In addition, ALFA + and ADNI included biomarkers of neurodegeneration such as CSF NfL, plasma NfL and cortical atrophy measured by longitudinal changes in the so-called aging signature (Bakkour et al., 2013).
 The combination of available AD-related variables and neurodegeneration biomarkers will be referred as validation variables from so on.
 A more detailed description of the validation variables can be seen in Table 2.

-## Image acquisition and preprocessing
+### Image acquisition and preprocessing

 The UK Biobank, ADNI and OASIS datasets had available T1-weighted magnetic resonance (MR) images that had already been segmented with Freesurfer and had been parcellated using the FreeSurfer’s cortical Desikan-Killiany (Desikan et al., 2006) and subcortical aseg (Fischl et al., 2002) labeling pipelines, which had undergone a quality control procedure.
 Taking advantage of this available data, we decided to use the same segmentation pipeline with the ALFA + and EPAD cohorts.
 All the image acquisition and preprocessing done is as follows.